-Brisbane Airport.
-Located a 30-minute drive from the city centre on Airport Drive at Eagle Farm, Brisbane Airport (BNE)Opens external site in a new window is the main airport serving Brisbane and South East Queensland.
+Brisbane Airport (BNE).Opens in a new tab or window Located a 30-minute drive from the city centre on Airport Drive at Eagle Farm.
+It is main airport serving Brisbane and South East Queensland.
 There are two terminals at Brisbane Airport: International and Domestic.

 Passengers on Qantas flights from Brisbane are allocated checked baggage.
 If you need more luggage, you can purchase an additional baggage allowance online prior to departure.

 Fly with Qantas and enjoy a comfortable journey with familiar smiles waiting to welcome you onboard.

 Enjoy peace of mind knowing baggage is included on all Qantas flights.
 Find out all you need to know about checked baggage.